mihail911/mihail911.github.io/src/pages/articles/2018-08-10---Deep-Contextualized-Word-Representations-ELMO/index.md

 	and don't include the remainder of the model here for clarity.</figcaption>
 </figure>

-These transformations to in the input token have a number of advantages.
+These transformations to the input token have a number of advantages.
 First off, using character embeddings allows us to pick up on morphological features that word-level embeddings could miss.
-In addition, using character embeddings ensures that we can form a valid representation even for out-of-vocabulary words, which is a huge advantage.
+In addition, using character embeddings ensures that we can form a valid representation even for out-of-vocabulary words, which is a huge win.

-Next, using convolutional filters allows us to pick up on n-gram features that build more powerful representations, and the highway network layers allow for smoother information transfer through the input.
+Next, using convolutional filters allows us to pick up on n-gram features that build more powerful representations.
+The highway network layers allow for smoother information transfer through the input.

 This then forms the core of the ELMo language model.
 Phew!
 Now, if this is all the paper had presented there would be no